English Orientation Packet

 MEDICAL

 All inmates shall be medically assessed upon arrival.
-ICE detainees will receive an additional medical exam within fourteen days of arrival.
 Inmates may request to be seen by the facility’s medical staff by submitting an inmate medical request form to Medical.
 Emergencies should be reported verbally immediately to any staff member in order to receive immediate attention.

 MEDICAL CO-PAY